decaffeinate/decaffeinate/README.md

 information and advice on running decaffeinate on real-world code, and see [Cleanup suggestions after running decaffeinate][suggestions] for advice on cleaning up the converted JavaScript code and other things to keep in mind.

+## Questions and support

+Feel free to join the [gitter chat room](https://gitter.im/decaffeinate/Lobby) to ask questions, or you can file an issue on the [issues] page.

 ## Status